PHOTO RECAP: 'EGGS'traordinary Easter Fun Day at Escondido Congregation

 Priesthood and Leaders Retreat: "What Is Truth?"
 (Apr.
 25 - 27, 2025)

-Join us for a special leadership retreat in peace and justice ministries exploring the impact of misinformation, disinformation, and divisive politics in our nation and communities.
+During our time together, we'll explore the impact of misinformation, disinformation, and divisive politics in our nation and communities.
+Some questions we'll consider include:

 • How can one obtain reliable information?